CLEVELAND INDIANS

 If the shocked Indians stumbled after Chapman's death, the rival White Sox, toppled like Humpty Dumpty.
 Revelations about the Sox intentionally losing the 1919 World Series exploded in August and eight White Sox players were immediately suspended.
 The Indians squeaked by the Sox to win their first pennant by two games and then beat Brooklyn in the World Series.

 The Indians got a new home in 1932 with the opening of the 70,000 seat Municipal Stadium.
-For the next fifteen years, the Indians split their home schedule between this new park on the shores of Lake Erie and their original home, ancient League Park built in 1891.
+For the next 15 years, the Indians split their home schedule between this new park on the shores of Lake Erie and their original home, ancient League Park built in 1891.

 Municipal Stadium had a positive effect on the franchise.
 Not long after it opened, the seeds of the great 1940's teams were planted.
-First to blossom was seventeen year old Bob Feller, who won five game in his debut season of 1936, then went on to win two-hundred sixty-one more games in the next eighteen years.
+First to blossom was 17-year-old Bob Feller, who won five game in his debut season of 1936, then went on to win 261 more games in the next 18 years.
 He was followed by a shortstop with a rare combination of skill and smarts named Lou Boudreau.
-By 1942, at the ripe age of twenty-four, he was the team's player-manager.
-New owner Bill Veeck made the Indians ultra-competitive by surrounding Feller and Boudreau with first class talent, including Larry Doby, the first black player in the American League, and hard hitting veterans Joe Gordon and Ken Keltner.
+By 1942, at the ripe age of 24, he was the team's player-manager.

 The Tribe won it all in 1948 and had a record setting pennant winning team in 1954.
 Feller was the bridge connecting these two best teams.
-He and Bob Lemon each won twenty games in 1948, as the Indians finished in a first-place tie with the Red Sox, won the playoff game in Fenway Park, and then dispatched Boston's other team, the Braves, in a six game World Series.
+He and Bob Lemon each won 20 games in 1948 as the Indians finished in a first-place tie with the Red Sox, won the playoff game in Fenway Park, and then dispatched Boston's other team, the Braves, in a six game World Series.
 The Indians drew 2,620,627 to massive Municipal Stadium that year, a record attendance that stood until the Dodgers broke it in 1962.

 After dueling the Yankees for American League prominence in the 1950s, the Indians mostly sailed the gloomy waters of the second division for the next three decades.
 Their grindingly miserable quality of play, coupled with the low turnout of a disinterested city transformed the cavernous Municipal Stadium into a morgue.
 The Stadium became known as the "Mistake by the Lake."